troZee/remove-feature-from-bundle/README.md

 - Run the app with `yarn start --reset-cache` followed by `yarn android` or `yarn ios`.

 This setup allows for dynamic feature inclusion, enhancing app performance and user experience by tailoring the build to specific needs or environments.

+## Bundle Validation

+You can use this scripts: `yarn bundle:(android | ios)`.
+In this case it does not matter, what script you will use, because it is not a platform specific code.
+The combination of source extension and platform extension is possible, but it was not tested yet.
+You can try this by your own.
+Once bundle is done,